 Lava is about 32 km east of Kalimpong.
-Oak and fir trees welcome the visitor at Lava.
-It is also known for its leaches which is found in abundance here especially during the rainy season.
+Oak and fir trees welcome visitors at Lava.
+It is also known for its leeches which are found in abundance here, especially during the rainy season.

 Most people who visit Lava combine their tour with Lolegaon and Rishop (Rishyap) or Kolakham which are nearby offbeat destinations.
-You may also combine Sikkim, Darjeeling or Dooars tour in the same itinerary.
+You may also combine Sikkim, Darjeeling or Dooars tours in the same itinerary.

-The small town can be reached either through Dooars or through Kalimpong.
+The small town can be reached either through Dooars or Kalimpong.
 The Dooars road is known as Damdim road as the road takes a turn from National Highway 31 at Damdim.
-Through this route NJP to Lava distance is about 97 kms and travel time is less than 3 hours.
+Through this route, NJP to Lava distance is about 97 km and the travel time is less than 3 hours.
 The other road is through Kalimpong town and Algara.
-The distance through this route between NJP and Lava is about 100 kms, however travel time is close to four hours.
+The distance through this route between NJP and Lava is about 100 km, however, the travel time is close to four hours.
 This longer travel time is due to the fact that you have to travel almost the entire distance through winding hilly roads and on the way you have to pass through Kalimpong town with its slow traffic.

 Lava offers some nice walks for nature lovers.
 You can walk towards the Neora Valley National Park, this area has good vegetation.
-If you want to go for serious jungle trek, the Neora valley trek also originates in this area, but you would need to take permission from forest department before entering the core area of the forest.
-You may also go for a hike towards Maneydara village which is about 5 kms walk from the town.
-Another route takes you to Rishyap / Rishop which is about 12 kms by car, but the trekking distance is about 5 kms.
+If you want to go for a serious jungle trek, the Neora valley trek also originates in this area, but you would need to take permission from the forest department before entering the core area of the forest.
+You may also go for a hike towards Maneydara village which is about 5 km walk from the town.
+Another route takes you to Rishyap / Rishop which is about 12 km by car, but the trekking distance is about 5 km.

 Other tourist attractions

-Within walking distance from town is the nature interpretation centre of Lava forest department.
+Within walking distance from town is the Nature Interpretation Center of the Lava forest department.
 Inside you can have a glimpse of the flora and fauna found in the area.
 The centre is relatively well maintained and well stocked.

 Chhangey falls visit is also a popular tourist activity here.
-The falls is about 10 kms north of Lava near Kolakham area, at the time of writing this, the road to the area was in poor condition and only some SUV could go there.
-Please talk to naturebeyond travel consultants for an update about the condition of this road.
+The falls are about 10 km north of Lava near the Kolakham area, at the time of writing this, the road to the area was in poor condition and only some SUVs could go there.
+Please talk to HURMO TOURS travel consultants for an update about the condition of this road.

-Treks to the Neora valley starts from Lava.
+Treks to the Neora valley start from Lava.
 Apart from long treks across the valley, small treks are also possible in the region.
-Common treks include trek to Tiffin Dara, Aluabari etc.
+Common treks include a trek to Tiffin Dara, Aluabari etc.

 Where to stay

 Over the last two decades as the popularity of the place increased, Lava fast changed from a tranquil village to a hotel town.
-The small village surrounded by forests have a very large number of hotels.
-Almost all of them are budget accommodation and village home converted into tourist hotels with basic amenities.
+The small village surrounded by forests has a very large number of hotels.
+Almost all of them are budget accommodations and village homes converted into tourist hotels with basic amenities.
 The natural beauty of the place has also taken a beating due to the proliferation of hotels in the limited area.
-We at naturebeyond constantly keep in touch with the best accommodations in Lava and can recommend our guests accordingly.
+We at HURMO TOURS constantly keep in touch with the best accommodations in Lava and can recommend our guests accordingly.
 Please fill the form with your requirement and our travel experts will inform you accordingly